Terms and Conditions

 Acceptance and Deposit

-When your child is offered a place at the school, a completed acceptance form as well as a copy of your child’s birth certificate should be sent to the school within 14 days.
+When your child is offered a confirmed place at the school, a completed Acceptance Form as well as a copy of your child’s birth certificate should be sent to the school within 14 days.
 We also require a £250 deposit which will be returned when your child leaves Skippers Hill, subject to any outstanding amounts.
 The only exception to this is if the date in which your child is due to start is over 12 months from the date in which they have been registered.
 In this case, we will request the deposit 12 months before they are due to start.

 If after accepting a place at Skippers Hill you subsequently decide to withdraw your child from entry, you must inform the school by the first Friday of the previous term in which your child is due to start.
 Failure to provide this notice will result in you owing the school one full term’s fees in lieu; if sufficient notice is given only the full deposit will be retained.